tmulligan98/ase-project-backend/README.md

 ## What's this?
 - The backend for our group's Disaster Management System
-- Our front end is found [here](https://github.com/cormac-doyle/disaster-assessment-application-frontend). **(Where can find a full breakdown of the project's features)**
+- Our front end is found [here](https://github.com/cormac-doyle/disaster-assessment-application-frontend). **(Where you can find a full breakdown of the project's features)**
 - All of this is deployed very nicely on Heroku!

 ## Setup and Installation